Riley & Scott Mk III: Development history

 In 1993, Bill Riley began initial work on a design for a sports prototype to meet the International Motor Sports Association's (IMSA) World Sports Car regulations.
-The new regulations, announced during the 1993 and intended to be debut in the 1994 season, sought low-cost open-cockpit prototypes to replace the expensive closed-cockpit GTP models used in the IMSA GT Championship.
+The new regulations, announced during the 1993 season and were intended to be debut in the 1994 season, sought low-cost open-cockpit prototypes to replace the expensive closed-cockpit GTP models used in the IMSA GT Championship.
 Riley & Scott, already experienced constructors in the Trans-Am Series, were looking to enter the sports prototype category of motorsports.

 The new car, known as the Mk III, featured a radical design with tapered rear sidepods that flowed into the rear wing mounts.
-This opened a large amount of empty space around the rear wheels and exposing much of the floor of the chassis.
+This opened a large amount of empty space around the rear wheels and exposed much of the floor of the chassis.
 Radiators for cooling were all placed at the front of the car, under a simple sloping nose.
-Interest in this design was however low, and Riley & Scott did not construct a car for the 1994 season.
+Interest in this design was, however, low and Riley & Scott did not construct a car for the 1994 season.
 During that same year, Dyson Racing contracted Riley & Scott to aid in improving the team's current WSC car, a Spice DR3 chassis with a Ferrari engine.
 After completing the improvements for Dyson, Bob and Bill Riley returned to their Mk III design with new knowledge from their Dyson experience.
 After the Mk III was redesigned, Riley & Scott were able to convince Dyson Racing to replace their Spice-Ferrari with two new Mk IIIs for the 1995 season.

-Bill Riley's redesigned Mk III was simpler in its design, allowing more variety for customers as well as a low cost.
+Bill Riley's redesigned Mk III was simpler in its design, allowing more variety for customers, as well as a low cost.
 Although the extreme aerodynamics of the original design were gone, the car was conceived to be fast enough to compete for overall wins.
 The redesign and eventual construction of the first car took only four months.
 The chassis featured a steel tube frame with panels made of carbon fiber.
-Behind the cockpit the engine bay was designed to be large enough to allow for a variety of naturally aspirated engines, mostly the V8s of Ford, Chevrolet, and Oldsmobile that were common amongst IMSA GT privateers.
+Behind the cockpit the engine bay was designed to be large enough to allow for a variety of naturally aspirated engines, mostly the V8s of Ford, Chevrolet and Oldsmobile that were common amongst IMSA GT privateers.
 All cars used a 5-speed transmission.
 The suspension consisted of double wishbones with coil springs attached by a pushrod.
 A power steering system was also part of the standard Mk III.